lenhanpham/Gaussian-Extractor/docs/index.rst

 Gaussian Extractor User Manual
 ==============================

 **Gaussian Extractor** is a high-performance, cluster-safe program designed to extract data from Gaussian computational chemistry outputs and to create inputs.
-It in parallel with comprehensive safety features to prevent system overload and ensure stable operation in shared computing environments.
+It runs in parallel with comprehensive safety features to prevent system overload and ensure stable operation in shared computing environments.

 .. image:: _static/im.png
    :alt: Gaussian Extractor Results